uarc/iterative-u1/base_instructions.md

 If we use a dedicated loop instruction, we can make it so any time we move back to the beginning of the loop that the loop puts the registers on the stack.
 This is especially helpful because the first iteration of the loop gets the initial inputs, just as in the above solution, but even more useful because now we can automatically return to the beginning without specifically requiring the PC, which is more useful for branching paths conditionally exiting the loop or doing other things.
 This does make returning take an extra instruction to `unloop` the loop, which is not otherwise necessary since no loop stack or any special loop state exists.

 Another solution is to use tail-call recursion to implement all loops.
 In this case, the loop control flow is controlled using existing control-flow instructions.
 To break the loop, one only needs to return.
 To continue the loop, one only needs to jump to the beginning.
 In this case we only need a special jump instruction that copies registers onto the stack to avoid manual register reading on every iteration.
 This solution is the most practical as it avoids adding new instructions and calls in stack machines are very cheap.

+We could also imagine adding an instruction to speed up tail-call recursive loops by performing a register update, comparison, and jump load/return in one instruction.
+This is something that may be helpful to have after analysis of output assembly from programs, but it is likely to be useful since iteration over any data structure is likely to require this common routine.

 - jump load
   - Jump and load `n` non-pc registers to the stack.